-- Try to limit cheese and ice-cream to twice a week.
+- Try to limit cheese to twice a week.

 - Have fish (fresh or canned) at least twice a week – limit fish that is high in mercury to once a week.
 Very young children and women who are pregnant (or intending to become pregnant within the next six months) are advised to eat fish that is low in mercury (shellfish, salmon and canned tuna).